-Transform a room into a soft and romantic space with shabby chic curtains and drapes.
-Whether your goal is to have privacy or fill the room with diffused sunlight, there are many options to consider when styling with this iconic romantic theme.
-From the beginning of the shabby chic trend, Rachel Ashwell, the styles creator paired rustic and distressed furniture with delicate and frilly fabrics in pastel hues and romantic soft patterns like ikat, toile, and floral.
-What better way to bring this design element into any room with the use of window panels.
-Antique iron rods or rustic distressed wood carved rods are a perfect choice to hang light grey toile shabby chic window curtains panels that are set against a white background.
+Transform a room into a soft and romantic space with shabby chic curtains in shades of pink and white.
+There are many options to consider when styling with this iconic romantic theme.
+From the beginning of this romantic, vintage trend, Rachel Ashwell, the styles creator paired rustic and distressed furniture with delicate and frilly fabrics in pastel hues and romantic soft patterns like ikat, toile, and floral.
+What better way to bring this design element into any room with the use of shabby chic drapes .
+Antique iron or white distressed wood carved rods are a perfect choice to hang pink and white flower print panels that are set against a white background.